ldsands/UsefulCodeSnippets/other_software/VS_Code/vscode_settings.md

 Some of the settings I use in VS Code with short explanations

-- these are the settings that i use when I use the minimap (which isn't very often to be honest).
+- These are the settings that i use when I use the minimap (which isn't very often to be honest).
 I do enable it for markdown documents however.
 I've found the minimap to be very useful in very long documents but I don't use it terribly often in other documents or when I'm programming.
 There is a toggle minimap command that you can add a keyboard shortcut to if you want to turn it on and off often. also contained here are the rest of my markdown language settings.

     ```JSON
     {